kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/README.md

 ## Challenge Info
 This challenge includes a single track, where participants are invited to develop and train their methods using the data in the SKU-110K dataset and be tested on a yet to be released test set.

 All the data in the SKU-110K dataset may be used for training, including the validation and test sets.
 Methods will be evaluated on a new test set that will be released The test set will be published without annotations.
-Detection results will be evaluated using the evaluation code.
+Detection results will be evaluated using the [Evaluation code](https://github.com/kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/tree/main/Evaluation%20code).

 ## Overview : RetailVision - CVPR 2020
 <div align="center">